 How results differ according to business valuation methods?

 Can different business valuation methods reveal different results?
 Yes, absolutely.
 Consider two prospective buyers carrying out income projections to assess the risk to own a given business.
-Every buyer will have a different perspective of the risks involved.
+Every buyer will have a different perspective on the risks involved.
 Their discount and capitalization rates are likely to differ.
 Besides, the two buyers will have their respective plans for the business that will affect the income stream projection.

 Even if the two buyers use similar valuation methods, the outcome could be different from one other.
 Putting it in another way, the investment value standard determines the worth of a business.
 The buyers would measure the business value differently, depending on their investment objectives and ownership.